 How to write a great personal statement for a teaching job

-Your personal statement is the heart of your application for work as a newly qualified teacher and should be re-written for each role.
+Your personal statement is the heart of your application for work as an early career teacher and should be tailored for each role.
+For teaching applications this is sometimes also called a letter of application, but it is essentially the same thing.
 This is your opportunity to provide evidence of how you match the needs of the specific teaching job you are applying for, and earn yourself an invitation to the next stage, which is likely to be a selection day held at the school.